chrokh/toow-old/chapters/read-only-properties.md

 # Read-only properties

-When building software, we often encounter values that, once set, should never be changed.
-This immutability can ensure consistency and integrity in our applications.
-C# provides a way to encapsulate this behavior in our objects using read-only properties.
+In the previous chapter, we introduced read-only fields and discussed how they provide a level of flexibility that constants cannot offer.
+In this chapter, we'll learn that we can achieve the same effect by using a read-only property, meaning an [auto-implemented property](auto-implemented-properties) that only have a 'get' accessor.
+It is common practice in C# to use read-only properties instead of read-only fields.

 In C#, read-only properties are properties that can only be set at the time of object creation.
 Once the object is constructed, the value of a read-only property can't be changed.
+Practically, this means that the read-only property must be assigned a value at the time of declaration or in the constructor of the class, and after this, it cannot be changed.
+%Practically, this means that the property value can be set in a constructor or in the property initializer, but not using an [object initializer](object-initializers).

 A read-only property in C# is defined like any other property, but with only a get accessor.
 Without a set accessor, the property becomes read-only, because there's no way to change the value of the property.
 %from outside the class.

-Consider a `Book` class, where each book has a unique `ISBN` (International Standard Book Number) that's set when the book is published and can't change afterward.
+Consider the `Book` class, from the chapter on [read-only fields](read-only-fields), where each book has a unique and constant `ISBN`.
 Here's how you might use a read-only property to represent this:

 ```{code-cell}
 public class Book